DimitryDushkin/react-localux/README.md

 React Virgin Store (RVS) is comfortable solution for separation store-related logic from react components.
 Unlike Redux **main goal for RVS is being home for compact local stores of smart components**.

 For example, you might have screen-like component of some item with vast logic related to this screen and it is required to support several different stacked screens of such items.
-Implementing such feature with global _Redux store might result tricky code_, but it turns out that using _single local store for each screen produces quite straightforward solution_.
+Implementing such feature with _global Redux store result complicated code_, but it turns out that using _single local store for each screen produces quite straightforward solution_.

 ## Example code (from [example.tsx](example/example.tsx))
 ```tsx